Top Rated Unlocked Smartphones for World Travel

 We’re sure many of you already anticipated that we would call the iPhone as the best travel phone, and that’s because it is.

-You knew this list wouldn’t be complete without mentioning the phone that started it all, the iPhone 7.
-With the iPhone 6, Apple managed to steal the designer of the ultra popular Nokia 1020 camera phone and integrate his tech into the new iPhone, making it the top camera on the market.
+You knew this list wouldn’t be complete without mentioning the phone that started it all, the iPhone.
+With the iPhone SE Apple managed to steal the designer of the ultra popular Nokia 1020 camera phone and integrate his tech into the new iPhone, making it the top camera on the market.
 The photos are crisp and clean, it works great in all light settings, and shoots awesome video.
 This is made even better by the plethora of apps and photo editing tools for it.
+Also this thing is ultra small (4 inches) and is easy to store!
+It’s also competitively priced at $350!

 The processor is extremely fast and the phone is small enough to not stick out in your pocket.
 Since the iPhone 5, all iPhone’s are unlocked and can easily swap in and out foreign sim cards.
 They also has the ability to download offline maps, find friends nearby, and translate menus in different languages.
 The battery life is fine for casual use, and it supports turbo charging.
 It also can combine with an Apple Watch so you don’t need to take it out of your pocket constantly for GPS, to read texts, or look at train and bus schedules (and grants you secret agent status).